tandeshao/tp/docs/UserGuide.md

 Execute | The process by which Abπ reads the instructions written by user and acts on it.                                                                                                                          |
 String | A programming terminology that describes an ordered sequence of characters.                                                                                                                              |
 Prefix | Part of the user input that allows the user to specify certain attributes of a person. <br > Type of prefix:  `n/`, `p/`, `a/`, `e/`, `m/`, `c/` and `t/`.
 Prefix argument  | The input specified by the user after the prefix in the command box.
-Attribute constraints | Constraints that was set by Abπ that specifies how the format of the prefix argument should look like.
-For eg., Name should not be blank, and its length should be between 1 and 800 (including spaces). |

 <br>